What’s Covered Under an Extended Car Warranty?

 You’d be forgiven for thinking that car warranties and car insurance are the same, but it couldn’t be further from the truth.
 Because while both can help you with car repair bills, the two are completely different services and protect your vehicle in completely different ways.

-Auto insurance is a requirement in nearly all 50 states, so chances are, if you own or are planning to own a vehicle, you’ll need to purchase a policy before you get behind the wheel.
-And like warranties, insurance policies offer varying levels of coverage, but your stand car insurance company would typically offer:
+Auto insurance is a requirement in nearly all 50 states, so chances are, if you own or are planning to own a vehicle, you’ll need to purchase a contract before you get behind the wheel.
+And like warranties, insurance contracts offer varying levels of coverage, but your stand car insurance company would typically offer:

 - Collision coverage: If you collide with an object or vehicle, your car will be repaired or replaced.